ovidiuuus/pywrkshop/README.md

     Structured to let you progress at your own pace, on your own terms Use your physical print copy to redeem free access to the online interactive edition

+Takeaways from each chapter in the book:
+	1. Chapter 01